24th March, 2021

 Seek medical treatment in all cases of irritation or burns.

 Control measures are the steps you take to control the hazards presented by the substance.
-This could be eliminating the use of the substance or substituting it for a low hazard alternative.
-More often, this will be putting in place actions, procedures and safety equipment to protect users of the substance and others who may be exposed.
+You could remove the risk by eliminating the substance, or reduce the risk by substituting it for a low hazard alternative.
+More often, your controls will be putting actions, procedures and safety equipment in place to protect users of the substance and others who may get exposed.

 Find out more about the best control measures and the hierarchy of controls.

-You need to reduce the risks associated with exposure to the substance so far as is reasonably practicable to comply with the COSHH regulations.
-A combination of controls is often the best defence, don't only rely on PPE.
+Legally you must reduce the risks associated with exposure to the substance as low as is reasonably practicable (ALARP) to comply with the COSHH regulations.
+A combination of controls is often the best defence, don't only rely on PPE on its own.

-Once you have completed your COSHH assessment, remember to monitor the process and make sure that your controls work.
-Your assessment should be regularly reviewed.
-If you identify improvements, have an accident or change the process, you should update your assessment.
+Once you have completed your COSHH assessment, remember to monitor the process to check that your controls work.
+Review your assessment regularly.
+If you identify improvements, have an accident, or change the process, you should update your assessment.
 Decide on a suitable time frame to review the assessment.
 Depending on the risks involved, this may be annually or more often for high-risk substances.

 Need help completing your COSHH assessments?
 Browse the library of pre-completed and ready to use COSHH assessment templates.